sib-swiss/shell-scripting-training/exercises/instructions/exercises_2.md

 * Accepts a **single input argument** that is a directory name.
-* **Using a `for` loop**, lists all files/directories located in the directory that was passed as input (essentially, this script will do what `ls` does...).
+* **Using a `for` loop**, lists all files/directories located in the directory that was passed as input (essentially, this script should do what `ls` does...).

 <br>
 <details><summary><b>✅ Solution</b></summary>